githubbyte/Shelly-EM-Monitor-Telegraf-Influx-Grafana/README.md

 4)

-DIAGRAMMA COMBINATO PRODUZIONE CONSUMO PRELIEVI/IMMISSIONI
+**DIAGRAMMA COMBINATO PRODUZIONE PRELIEVI/IMMISSIONI CONSUMO**

-QUERY A:
+QUERY A (Produzione):

 SELECT mean("power") as "prod" FROM "http" WHERE ("url" = 'http://192.168.1.202/emeter/0') AND $timeFilter GROUP BY time($__interval) fill(linear)

-QUERY B:
+QUERY B (PRELIEVI/IMMISSIONI):

 SELECT mean("power") as "prel_imm" FROM "http" WHERE ("url" = 'http://192.168.1.202/emeter/1') AND $timeFilter GROUP BY time($__interval) fill(linear)

-QUERY C:
+QUERY C (CONSUMO) (con l'utilizzo delle subqueries):

 SELECT mean("prod")+mean("prel_imm") as "consumo" FROM (SELECT mean("power") as "prod" FROM "http" WHERE ("url" = 'http://192.168.1.202/emeter/0') AND $timeFilter GROUP BY time($__interval) fill(null)), (SELECT mean("power") as "prel_imm" FROM "http" WHERE ("url" = 'http://192.168.1.202/emeter/1') AND $timeFilter GROUP BY time($__interval) fill(null)) GROUP BY time($__interval) fill(linear)

+VISUALIZZAZIONE: PLUGIN MULTIBAR GRAPH PANEL